The Best Spots To Listen To Live Music Outside This SummerThe best places to eat, drink, and enjoy outdoor live music in Chicago.

-Though that “Gr8 Pump-Up Jamz” Spotify playlist you made 6 years ago may still be getting some play time, nothing beats listening to live music outside after 18 months of winter and a nonexistent spring.
+Though that “Gr8 Pump-Up Jamz” playlist you made six years ago may be great, nothing beats listening to live music outside after 18 months of winter.
 And when paired with some snacks and a cold beverage, there’s no better way to experience summer in the city.
 From small jam sessions at a local watering hole to full-on orchestral performances at Millennium Park, these are the best places to eat and drink while listening to outdoor live music.

-Pilsen’s Thalia Hall is a great indoor concert venue, but if you want to listen to live music without paying $10 for mysterious “processing fees”, head to their adjoining bar, Tack Room.
+Pilsen’s Thalia Hall is a great indoor concert venue, but their adjoining bar, Tack Room, is also great if you don't want to worry about paying for tickets.
 Tack Room’s outdoor summer line-up has a wide range of piano-focused sets featuring artists performing original songs and even audience requests, all of which you can enjoy from their outdoor patio.
-While their regular menu has food like cheeseburgers, mussels, and wings, they have ceviche and salsa music series every Sunday in July with music from their in-house band, the Tack Room Rumberos.
+Their regular menu has food like cheeseburgers, mussels, and wings, and they also have a ceviche and salsa music series with an in-house band, the Tack Room Rumberos.
 Click here for their performance calendar.

 You just spent an afternoon at Loyola Beach in Rogers Park and want to check out some live music.
 Luckily Semilla’s is just a few steps away.
 Every Friday and Saturday this wine bar has solo guitar performances on their outdoor patio accompanying their Mexican-Peruvian menu full of dishes like piri piri chicken, quesadillas, and ceviche.
 And because their patio is covered, you won’t have to worry about getting drenched during a random Chicago rainstorm, or applying your ninth layer of SPF 120 for the day.